 While there is always a chance that terrorist activities could spread within the country, at present terrorism is more of a regional issue.
 The government understands the importance of revenue generated from gold mining activities and thus, security measures at the bigger mines, as well as areas that contain clusters of gold mines and deposits, should be of a higher standard and kept safer from terrorism attacks.

 Burkina Faso is already an important gold producer in Africa, and it still has even more to offer.
-Despite the threats to other companies, Teranga Gold’s (for full profile, please see pages 81-83) Wahgnion came online in August 2019, ahead of schedule.
+Despite the threats to other companies, Teranga Gold’s (for full profile, please see here) Wahgnion came online in August 2019, ahead of schedule.
 Wahgnion is the second producing mine for Teranga, who acquired this project (along with others) through the takeover of Gryphon Minerals in 2016, for USD 19.35 per total resource ounce.
 Wahgnion (previously known as Banfora) holds total resources of 4 million ounces, and is expected to produce an average of 114 koz annually once the production reaches commercial status, at an AISC of USD 904/oz and a mine life of 13 years.
 According to the technical report, the estimated after-tax IRR of the project only yields 12.7 percent, but the estimated gold price used was a conservative USD 1,250.
 Thus, the economics of Wahgnion should have improved, as such a project is highly leveraged to the gold price.